 Each counselling appointment lasts approximately one hour with sessions currently taking place via telephone or video call.

 Look Good Feel Better is a charity aimed at helping patients make the most of their appearance during (or following) cancer treatment.
 This can help to build confidence and self-esteem.
-They will be running virtual sessions over video call.
-Return soon for more information.
+They will be running face to face sessions.

 The free sessions will be run by specially trained beauty advisors and offer advice on skin care, grooming and/or makeup.
 Sessions are available separately for men and women.

-We are really pleased to share with you dates for the Virtual Haircare and Virtual Nailcare workshops for January - March 2021.
+We are really pleased to share with you dates for the face to face Haircare and Nailcare workshops.
 Please talk to your CNS or contact the Mustard Tree on 01752 430060.